Name: Simon Nelson

 Q. So you think that the pandemic could steer a more community-driven approach to education?

-In the midst of all the gloom and the crisis, we’re seeing clear skies are empty roads.
+In the midst of all the gloom and the crisis, we’re seeing clear skies and empty roads.
 It’s massively reduced pollution.
-We’re all challenging, in our own minds, why we ever used to feel it was necessary to fly all over the world for meetings, when we’re proving right now we can do stuff on zoom.
+We’re all challenging, in our own minds, why we ever used to feel it was necessary to fly all over the world for meetings, when we’re proving right now we can do stuff on Zoom.
 Why did we ever need the big office spaces?
 And this has got to be a moment for the education sector (as well as other sectors) to radically rethink some of the preconceptions.
 Do we really need all the buildings we created?
 Should there be as much focus on multi-year residential degrees versus more flexible delivery of blended online and face-to-face?
 Do we need as much individual competitive strategy versus more collective, sector-wide approaches, particularly when resources are going to be so limited?

 Q. It’s not just the education sector, but every sector worldwide that’s going to be impacted by the pandemic.
 So financially, there’s got to be some benefits to blended and online learning.
 What do you make of that?